nicfab/tips-and-tricks/simplex-chat-cli-mac-m1.md

     extra-lib-dirs: /opt/homebrew/opt/openssl@3/lib
 ```

-8. Check the correct path of the file cabal.project under the folder simplex-chat, and then open the file `Controller.hs`, under `simplex-chat/src/Simplex/Chat/`.
+8. This is a ***workaround*** (waiting for the source code to be modified=.
+Check the correct path of the file cabal.project under the folder simplex-chat, and then open the file `Controller.hs`, under `simplex-chat/src/Simplex/Chat/`.
 You can jump directly to the line that should be modified by running:

 ```
 nano +77 Controller.hs